Bernoulli Operators and Dirichlet Series: Bernoulli operators

-Although the operators $\Del_{e_i}$ act as bounded operators in certain Hilbert spaces (for example on $L^2(\Re_+)$ they have norm $2$), the operator $\B_\alpha$ does not acquire a natural domain through standard techniques (holomorphic functional calculus) without stronger assumptions on the domain of convergence of the multi-power series $B_\alpha(z)$.
+Although the operators $\Del_{e_i}$ act as bounded operators in certain Hilbert spaces (for example, on $L^2(\Re_+)$ they have norm $2$), the operator $\B_\alpha$ does not acquire a natural domain through standard techniques (holomorphic functional calculus) without stronger assumptions on the domain of convergence of the multi-power series $B_\alpha(z)$.
 Instead, we will consider $\B_\alpha$ as an operator with domain the vector space $\D(\B_\alpha)$ of $\Co$-valued functions $f(t)$ on $\Re_+$ for which the series

 converges absolutely and locally uniformly in $t$.
-In particular, on this domain, $\B_\alpha$ preserves the local integrability and continuity of the argument. \begin{Rem} Although, by definition, the operator $\B_\alpha$ depends in principle on the multi-power series $B_\alpha$, we will see that on certain spaces of functions the action of $\B_\alpha$ is independent of $B_\alpha$. \end{Rem}
+In particular, on this domain, $\B_\alpha$ preserves the local integrability and continuity of the argument. \begin{Rem} Although, by definition, the operator $\B_\alpha$ depends in principle on the multi-power series $B_\alpha$ rather than on $\alpha$, we will see that on certain spaces of functions the action of $\B_\alpha$ depends only on $\alpha$. \end{Rem}

 We also need to consider the following function defined for $u$ in a neighborhood of $[0,\infty)$

 We can represent $\beta(u)$ on $\Re_+$ using the the power series expansion for $u^\nu \alpha(e^{-u})$ in $z=e^{-u}$ or the multi-power series expansion $B_\alpha(e^{-u})$ in $z=e^{-u}$.
 We note that